 This is a detailed tutorial for how to crochet in the round, providing a great introduction to all projects that begin with a crochet circle.
 This crochet pattern is worked in single crochet with a slip stitch edging.

-By the end of this tutorial, you'll be able to crochet an easy round coaster by the time you're finished the tutorial.
-Make a few more coasters for even more practice, and then you'll have a complete set to use, and you'll have gained a valuable skill at the same... time.
+You'll be able to crochet an easy round coaster by the time you're finished the tutorial.
+Make a few more coasters for even more practice, and then you'll have a complete set to use, and you'll have gained a valuable skill at the same time.

 02 of 05

 The key to making any crochet circle worked in the round is to understand how to increase in each round to grow the circle in such a way that it stays flat.
 The previous tutorial showed how to do that with single crochet stitches; the concept is the same for other basic stitches including the double crochet circle shown here.

 03 of 05

 If you just want a quick, beginner-friendly little circle without any increases, this one is a great pattern to try.
 It's comprised of easy chain stitches and double crochet stitches, which are stitches that even a beginner can crochet.

 This tutorial shows how to make a snowflake-shaped trivet of circles crocheted over upcycled metal bottle caps.
 However, you don't have to make the whole trivet to get the hang of crocheting the easy circles.
 These circles could be used as polka dots sewn... on to a larger projector in countless other ways.